nicogj/nicogj.github.io/_posts/2018-02-13-senate-polarization.md

 Principal Component Analysis is used to reduce the number of dimensions in multi-variate problems.
 Here, I use it to project the coordinates of each senator in the multi-hundred dimensions onto a two-dimensional plan.
 I use the `PCA` function from the Python `sklearn` package, and plot the results on Tableau.

-All of the code I developed for this project can be found on the [project's GitHub repo](http://github.com/nico-gj/2017_senate_voting).
+All of the code I developed for this project can be found on the <a href="http://github.com/nico-gj/2017_senate_voting" target="_blank">project's GitHub repo</a>.

 ## Results